b3nj5m1n/kommentary/README.md

 5. Push to the Branch (`git push origin amazing_feature`)
 6. Open a Pull Request

 Please try your best to follow the style of the rest of the codebase, even though there's no official spec or linter for it.
-(Try not to exceed 80 lines, use snake_case)
+(Try not to exceed 80 characters per line, use snake_case)

 ### Documentation